yiransheng/yiransheng.github.io/posts/js-chain.md

 `Builder` objects are mutable, all the build steps returns the same instance with its internal state modified.
 A final `build` call constructs the underlying structure it tries to build.
 Many mutable method chaining apis tend to have a definitive "final" call to indicate the finalization / completion of the chain of calls, with names like `build`, `finalize`, `done`, `value` etc.

-Another JVM language, Scala, is a language perhaps immutable method chaining is most often spotted.
+Another JVM language, Scala, is a language where perhaps immutable method chaining is most often spotted.

 ```scala